Faroe Islands: Public holidays

 Ólavsøka is on 29 July; it commemorates the death of Saint Olaf.
 The celebrations are held in Tórshavn, starting on the evening of the 28th and continuing until the 31st.
-28 July is a half-working day for the members of some of the labour unions, while Ólavsøkudagur (St Olaf's Day) on 29 July is a full holiday for most but not all union members.
+28 July is a half-working day for the members of some of the labour unions, while Ólavsøkudagur (St Olaf's Day) on 29 July is a full holiday for most union members.

 The official celebration starts on the 29th, with the opening of the Faroese Parliament, a custom that dates back 900 years.
 This begins with a service held in Tórshavn Cathedral; all members of parliament as well as civil and church officials walk to the cathedral in a procession.
 All of the parish ministers take turns giving the sermon.
 After the service, the procession returns to the parliament for the opening ceremony.

-Other celebrations are marked by different kinds of sports competitions, the rowing competition (in Tórshavn Harbour) being the most popular, art exhibitions, pop concerts, and the famous Faroese dance in Sjónleikarhúsið and on Vaglið outdoor singing on 29 July (continuing after midnight on 30 July).
-The celebrations have many facets, and only a few are mentioned here.

-Many people also mark the occasion by wearing the national Faroese dress.
+Other celebrations are marked by different kinds of sports competitions, the rowing competition (in Tórshavn Harbour) being the most popular, art exhibitions, pop concerts, the famous Faroese dance in Sjónleikarhúsið, and on Vaglið outdoor singing on 29 July continuing past midnight.
+Many also mark the occasion by wearing the national Faroese dress.